gkevinb/escola-capoeira-vue/README.md

 This command builds the production version of the frontend.
 It changes `index.html` to `index.php` and adds the appropriate `php` tags to work on the Wordpress website.

-Then the contents of the `dist` directory are copied into `wp-content/themes/vuefrontend` in the `escola-capoeira` repo.
+Then the contents of the `dist` directory are copied into `wp-content/themes/vuefrontend` in the `escola-capoeira-staging` repo.
 As long as the Escola Capoeira repos are organized in the following way:

 ```
 EscolaCapoeira
-├── escola-capoeira
 ├── escola-capoeira-releases
 ├── escola-capoeira-vue
 └── escola-capoeira-staging